nilsplum/JS-PDF-Presentation-Template/README.md

 ### Changing the Theme (Default Slide Appearance)

-The default visual theme for all slides (e.g., background color, text color, title color, default footer text) is centralized in the `src/components/BaseSlide.jsx` component.
+The default visual theme for all slides (e.g., background color, text color, title color) is centralized in the `src/components/BaseSlide.jsx` component.
+The common footer content for all slides is defined in `src/components/Presentation.jsx` (see the `globalFooterContent` constant).

-To change the default theme:
+To change the default visual theme (excluding the footer content):

 1.  **Open `src/components/BaseSlide.jsx`**.
 2. Locate the function signature for `BaseSlide`.
 You will see default props like: